B-theory of time

 The B-theory of time, also called the "tenseless theory of time", is one of two positions regarding the temporal ordering of events in the philosophy of time.
 B-theorists argue that the flow of time is only a subjective illusion of human consciousness, that the past, present, and future are equally real, and that time is tenseless: temporal becoming is not an objective feature of reality.
 Therefore, there is nothing privileged about the present, ontologically speaking.

 The B-theory is derived from a distinction drawn by J. M. E. McTaggart between A series and B series.
-The B-theory is often drawn upon in theoretical physics, and is seen in theories such as eternalism.
+The B-theory is often drawn upon in theoretical physics and is seen in theories such as eternalism.

 Origin of terms

-The terms A-theory and B-theory, first coined by Richard Gale in 1966, derive from Cambridge philosopher J. M. E. McTaggart's analysis of time and change in "The Unreality of Time" (1908), in which events are ordered via a tensed A-series or a tenseless B-series.
-It is popularly assumed that the A theory represents time like an A-series, while the B theory represents time like a B-series.
-The terms A and B theory are sometimes used as synonyms to the terms presentism and eternalism, but arguably presentism does not represent time being like an A-series since it denies that there is a future and past in which events can be located.
+The terms A-theory and B-theory, first coined by Richard M. Gale in 1966, derive from Cambridge philosopher J. M. E. McTaggart's analysis of time and change in "The Unreality of Time" (1908), in which events are ordered via a tensed A-series or a tenseless B-series.
+It is popularly assumed that the A-theory represents time like an A-series, while the B-theory represents time like a B-series.

 Events (or "times"), McTaggart observed, may be characterized in two distinct but related ways.
 On the one hand they can be characterized as past, present or future, normally indicated in natural languages such as English by the verbal inflection of tenses or auxiliary adverbial modifiers.
 Alternatively, events may be described as earlier than, simultaneous with, or later than others.
 Philosophers are divided as to whether the tensed or tenseless mode of expressing temporal fact is fundamental.
 Some philosophers have criticised hybrid theories, where one holds a tenseless view of time but asserts that the present has special properties, as falling foul of McTaggart's paradox.
 For a thorough discussion of McTaggart's paradox, see R. D. Ingthorsson (2016).

 The debate between A-theorists and B-theorists is a continuation of a metaphysical dispute reaching back to the ancient Greek philosophers Heraclitus and Parmenides.
 Parmenides thought that reality is timeless and unchanging.
 Heraclitus, in contrast, believed that the world is a process of ceaseless change or flux.
 Reality for Heraclitus is dynamic and ephemeral.
 Indeed, the world is so fleeting, according to Heraclitus, that it is impossible to step twice into the same river.
 The metaphysical issues that continue to divide A-theorists and B-theorists concern the reality of the past, the reality of the future, and the ontological status of the present.